#KourtneyKardashian Is Done With Scott Disick, Dancing To #JustinBieber

 “They have hooked up a few times, including recently.
 It happens in L.A,” a source explained to People Magazine.
 “He has met her kids, but they don’t hook up around the kids.
 It’s on nights when she has help and is able to go out.”

 “Kourtney is great.
 Justin thinks it’s cool that she is older and hot.
 She isn’t clingy and has her own life,” the source continued.
 “There are no bad consequences for Justin to hook up with her.
-She is very easy going and just makes it fun for him to be around her.
+She is very easy going and just makes it fun for him to be around her.”

-To see more of Kourtney Kardashian and Scott Disick, tune into Keeping Up With the Kardashians Season 13 on Sunday nights at 9 p.m. on the E!
-Network.
+To see more of Kourtney Kardashian and Scott Disick, tune into Keeping Up with the Kardashians Season 13 on Sunday nights at 9 p.m. on the E! network.

 [Featured Image by Slaven Vlasic/Getty Images]